TommySharpNZ/Ulanzi-TC001-API-Monitor/README.md

 1. Device will create WiFi AP: `TC001-XXXXXX`
 2. Connect to this AP with your phone/computer
 3. Captive portal should open automatically (or navigate to `192.168.4.1`)
-4. Enter your WiFi credentials
+4. Configure your WiFi credentials
 5. Device will connect and display its IP address
 6. Browse to the displayed IP address to configure API settings